helmasaur/helmasaur/README.md

 Welcome here!
 I am Helmasaur and I live in Paris, France.

 For now, you can mostly find projects related to [discord.js](https://github.com/discordjs/discord.js), but some other things might slowly appear.
+I might be talking about a CMS and a video game 👀.

 Stay tuned!

 ## How to reach me